 Percentage of colleagues from minority ethnic backgrounds in senior leadership roles across our Group companies (inclusive of partners).

-Why do we measure this?
 To monitor the ethnic diversity of our leadership group, which is central to our Reponsible Business strategy.

 The percentage of colleagues from minority ethnic backgrounds has improved slightly over the year.